xxxcrttt/SPS/README.md

 # SPS
-This is the labs and coursework for Symbol, Patterns and Signals.
+This is the labs and coursework for Symbol, Patterns and Signals. (marked 72)